snowiewdev/hangman/README.md

 <img src="/media/screenshot4.png" width="600"/>

 ## 📝 License
-MIT license, read details in LICENSE.md
+MIT license, view details in LICENSE.md

-Feel free to fork this project 🍴
+Feel free to fork this project 🍴 or do whatever you like with this project 🤣

 ⭐ Would appreciate if you can star this project 🥰